Go to website

 How can I change chapter titles?

-To change chapter titles on the Book Editor, you need to click on the chapter title that is on the body/matter and not on the ones from the sidebar.
+To change chapter titles on the Book Editor, you need to click on the chapter title that is on the body/matter and not on the ones from the sidebar then begin typing your chapter’s title.
 If you had already named your chapters, then you just need to delete that title and add the one you want!
-Please refer to the image below on how to change chapter titles: However, you can not remove chapter titles, because an entry in a table of
+Please refer to the image below on how to change chapter titles: However, you can not remove chapter

 How can I change the indentation in my book?